geteduroam/linux-app/README.md

 [![Get it on Flathub](https://flathub.org/api/badge?locale=en)](https://flathub.org/apps/app.eduroam.geteduroam)

+Note that currently it only works with NetworkManager.
+But support for e.g. wpa-supplicant and iwd is planned.

 # Install through DEB/RPM
 To install the client using official packages, go to the [GitHub releases page](https://github.com/geteduroam/linux-app/releases) and